alexconst/webmon/README.md

     - https://github.com/MagicStack/asyncpg/issues/258
 - You need to close the DB connection pool, otherwise you'll always get an exception at the end.
 - Despite what some information may say, you shouldn't share a `ClientSession` connection pool with other websites.
 Because if you do you'll end up getting a cascading `asyncio.TimeoutError`.
 It's as if that connection got broken beyond repair.
 If one `session.request` failed (eg: timeout exceeded) then it would break all other requests to other sites.
 I tried using `TCPConnector(limit=none, enable_cleanup_closed=True, force_close=True)` but that didn't solve it.
 The only working solution to fix the cascading `asyncio.TimeoutError` was to create a ClientSession per site and also to using `asyncio.Semaphore`.
+- http status code 400 can be caused by incorrect request headers.
+The way to fix it was to use a browser web tools and see what it is sending exactly.
+- http status code 555 can be caused by incompatible request headers.
+On one occasion is was sending `br` in the requests headers but missing the brotli library installed.